-Formula of Trigonometry: Trigonometry is a well acknowledged name in the geometric domain of mathematics, which is in relevance in this domain since ages and is also practically applied across the number of occasions.
+The formula of Trigonometry: Trigonometry is a well-acknowledged name in the geometric domain of mathematics, which is in relevant in this domain for ages and is also practically applied across several occasions.

 - Integration Formula